hossain-sanowar/Retail-Price-Optimization/README.md

 In this machine learning pricing project, regression trees used to construct a retail price optimization method.
 This is one of the first phases involved in constructing a dynamic pricing model.
-Project Steps:
-1. Understanding the retail price
-2. In depth understanding of price elasticity
-3. Setting for Jupyter notebook to enable faster coding
-4. Importing Libraries
-5. Importing datasets and initial understanding with the help of visualizations
-6. Understanding business context with the help of data
-7. Combining data
-8. Making inferences from plots
-9. Learning to segregate data based on analysis
-10. Implementing model to identify price elasticity of items
-11. Creating generic code to identify price elasticity of all items
-12. Understand criteria to select model
-13. Walkthrough of price optimization for one product and visualizing the outputs
-14. Generic code for price optimization for all products
-15. Connecting Postgres database to Python

 Description:
 Introduction to Price Optimization